orthanc-mirrors/orthanc-book/Sphinx/source/users/lua.rst

 The ``origin`` argument contains information about which modality has issued the request.

+Note that, as of Orthanc 1.2.1, the ``IncomingFindRequestFilter`` is not applied to C-Find requests targeting the Modality Worklists plugin.
+This might be fixed in a `future release <https://bitbucket.org/sjodogne/orthanc/issues/57/c-find-matching-refactoring-required>`__.

 Similarly, the callback ``OutgoingFindRequestFilter(query, modality)`` is invoked whenever Orthanc acts as a C-Find SCU, which gives the opportunity to dynamically fix outgoing C-Find requests before they